sodafoundation/architecture-analysis/specs/capri/Monitoring Design.md

 1.  instanceId is the specific instance of an entity like a pool or a volume

 2.  metrics is a list of metrics to be collected

-3.  endTime is the end time format in ISO 8601, UTC time

-4.  startTime is the start time format in ISO 8601, UTC time

-5.  latestOnly is a boolean, indicating to collect only the last known metric value.
-If this is “true”, endTime and startTime are ignored

 *Response*